sebabelmar/peek_api/README.md

 ## Comments

 > I thought in developing this API with Sinatra beacuse is simple and fast.
-> But instead I use this  challenge to grasp my Rails skills.
-> In the process I learned a lot.
-> Plus I tried to complay to the MVC design pattern as much as possible.
+But instead I used this  challenge to grasp my Rails skills.
+In the process I learned a lot.
+Plus I tried to comply with the MVC design pattern as much as possible.

-> Plus I TDD the development the structure of the API - Data Base and routes.
-> After that I used Postman to verify the calls responses.
+> I TDD the development the structure of the API - Data Base and routes.
+After that I used Postman to verify the calls responses.

 ## What's Next